Big Pigeon in Southwest Iowa

 WWII Hub

-bigpigeon.us webpage WWII Japan > South & SW Pacific > Western New Guinea, © 2025 by Robert A. Christiansen, updated by RAC 11 Jun 2025
+bigpigeon.us webpage WWII Japan > New Guinea > Western New Guinea, © 2026 by Robert A. Christiansen, updated by RAC 28 Dec 2025

-Westward Along the New Guinea North Coast, Advancing Towards the Philippines, April–September 1944
+This page summarizes the drive westward along the New Guinea North Coast, advancing towards the Philippines, April–September 1944.

 By early 1944, US combat operations in the South Pacific Area were winding down.
 The South Pacific Area commander, Admiral William Halsey, left to assume command of the US main battle fleet, known interchangably as the Fifth Fleet and the Third Fleet.
 Some South Pacific forces such as the Thirteenth Air Force were transferred to the Southwest Pacific Area.